By Guest Dog Blogger, Penny

 Hi folks!
-It’s your favorite canine blogger, Spike!
+It’s your favorite canine blogger, Penny!
 So you adopted that new puppy you’ve been wanting.
 Terrific!
 But I’ll bet that pup is already getting into mischief and won’t obey any commands, right?
-After all, I was once a pup too!
-But to get him to listen to your commands will require some puppy training.
+Think I’m pretty smart…I know after all; I was once a pup too!
+But to get your puppy to listen to you requires puppy training.
 It’s easy and I’d be glad to help!
-But first, there are a few things you should know.
+But first, there are a few things you should know:

 - Always be sure to make it so that your puppy won’t fail.
 That can be discouraging and they don’t like to be discouraged!
 For instance, if you ask him to “fetch the ball” only throw one ball.
 Having several toys in his view is just confusing.
 In my experience, bribery does wonders!
 A bit of praise, a treat or a toy goes a long way at getting your pup to do what you want him to do.

 Back up as your pup runs toward you and say, “Off!”
 Reward him with a delicious treat when his paws touch the ground.
 Simple, right?

-Kennel/Go to bed: This one can take a while to learn.
+This one can take a while to learn.
 I, of course, learned it quickly since I am such a smart little dog!
 Put a treat in the kennel and say, “Kennel!” or “Go to bed!”
 When the puppy goes inside, don’t close the door, but praise him.
 Practice this repeatedly; then try closing the door.
 Make sure you give him a treat through the door.
 Increase the time in the kennel each time you practice this and don’t let him out even if he whimpers.
 When you do let the puppy out don’t lavish him with praise because the reward for going in should be better than coming out.